 REGIS-TR is a European central register where all contracts agreed over a wide variety of derivative financial instruments traded, OTC or on-exchange, can be recorded, giving market participants and regulators a consolidated view of positions.
-REGIS-TR will facilitate administrative tasks and will help to improve operational management of these transactions.
-The trade repository is targeted to comply with the new regulatory requirements as laid down in the proposed regulation on OTC derivatives, central counterparties and trade repositories proposed by EMIR, which aims at increasing the transparency in the OTC derivatives markets.
-A respective licence application was submitted to ESMA on 5 April 2013.
+REGIS-TR was granted authorisation as a trade repository by the European Securities and Markets Authority (ESMA) in November 2013, enabling REGIS-TR to support customers in registering exchange-traded and OTC derivatives.
+Since 12 February 2014, registration has been obligatory under the EU's EMIR regulation.

-Since 2010, REGIS-TR is fully included in the consolidated financial statements.
-With regard to the consolidation provisions set out in the KWG, REGIS-TR has been classified by BaFin as an "other undertaking" and is therefore not included in regulatory consolidation (see Figure 1-9. on page 1-11).
+Since 2010, REGIS-TR is fully included in the consolidated financial statements at DBG level.
+With regard to the consolidation provisions set out in the KWG, REGIS-TR has been classified as an "other undertaking" and is therefore not included in regulatory consolidation (see Figure 1-9. on page 1-12).